Frequently Asked Questions and Answers about Carbon Taxes and the Carbon Tax Center

-Based on 2008 data, the U.S. has slipped behind China as the world’s largest emitter of carbon dioxide, the principal greenhouse gas.
-Nevertheless, the U.S. still accounts for around 20% of the world’s CO2 emissions from fuel-burning.
-Because fewer than 5% of the world’s people are Americans, per capita we emit almost 5 times as much CO2 as the average non-American.
-Historically, the disparity is even greater; and because carbon dioxide molecules persist in Earth’s atmosphere for around a century, our past emissions are disproportionately responsible for causing climate change now and in the future.
+The U.S. slipped behind China as the world’s largest emitter of carbon dioxide, the principal greenhouse gas, a decade ago.
+Nevertheless, the U.S. still accounts for nearly 20% of the world’s CO2 emissions from fuel-burning.
+Because Americans are less than 5% of world population, per capita we emit almost 5 times as much CO2 as the average non-American.
+The historical disparity is even greater, and because CO2 molecules persist in Earth’s atmosphere for around a century, our past emissions are disproportionately responsible for climate change now and in the future.
 On any moral calculus, the United States bears a heavy responsibility to cut emissions massively and rapidly.

-6. Why does CTC advocate carbon tax shifting?
+6. Why does CTC support carbon tax shifting?

-To avoid burdening the less affluent, carbon tax proceeds should be returned to Americans through an equal, pro rata rebate or dedicated to reducing the tax burden of regressive taxes such as the federal payroll tax or state sales taxes (depending upon whether the tax is imposed at the federal or state level).
-Shifting the tax burden to pollution and pollution-generating activities will create powerful incentives to use less energy and emit less CO2 into the atmosphere while simultaneously promoting tax equity and minimizing the impact of the carbon tax on those with lower incomes.
+The potential carbon tax burden on low and moderate-income households can be averted by returning the tax proceeds to Americans.
+This can be done through periodic pro rata “dividends” or by reducing the tax burden of regressive taxes such as the federal payroll tax or state sales taxes (depending upon whether the tax is imposed at the federal or state level).
+Shifting the tax burden to pollution and pollution-generating activities will create powerful incentives to use less energy and emit less CO2 while simultaneously promoting tax equity and minimizing the impact of the carbon tax on those with lower incomes.

-7. Why does CTC advocate carbon taxes in addition to energy-efficiency standards?
+7. Why should we CTC support both carbon taxes and energy-efficiency standards?

-Energy standards have improved energy performance by forcing product design changes in a few important sectors, principally major home appliances and U.S.-made automobiles.
-But standard-setting takes a long time, and standards alone tend to be static whereas energy use is ever-evolving.
-Carbon taxes combined with efficiency standards will achieve far more than the latter alone by encouraging manufacturers and builders to pro-actively maximize energy efficiency while giving consumers ongoing incentives to make cost-effective choices valuing efficiency in purchasing, traveling and daily behavior.
+Energy standards have improved energy performance by forcing product design changes in critical sectors such as major appliances and U.S.-made automobiles, as we noted in one of our most popular blog posts.
+Standard-setting takes a long time, however.
+Moreover, standards tend to be static whereas energy use is ever-evolving.
+Combining carbon taxes with efficiency standards will achieve far more than the latter alone by motivating manufacturers and builders to proactively maximize energy efficiency while giving consumers ongoing incentives to make cost-effective choices valuing efficiency in shopping, traveling and purchase of homes and other durables.

 9. Why not just withdraw fossil fuel subsidies?